Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.77).
+- The Reds' 4.76 team ERA ranks 24th among all league pitching staffs.

-- Reds pitchers combine to give up the third-most home runs in baseball (200 total, 1.4 per game).
+- Reds pitchers combine to allow 201 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Spiers (0-0) takes the mound for the Reds to make his second start this season.

-- In his most recent time out on Sunday, the right-hander threw four innings against the Chicago Cubs, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.